ahakola/FightRecorder/README.md

 ---

+### FightRecorder data structures

+FightRecorder uses `SavedVariables` to save variable data about the best pulls and progress to first kills and `RaidData.lua` to save hard coded constant data about different `instanceId`, `encounterId` and `creatureId` to differentiate, order and fix the data inside the `SavedVariables`.

+You can read more about these from the [SavedVariables.md](/SavedVariables.md) and [RaidData.md](/RaidData.md)

+---

 **(c) 2014 - 2022**

 **All rights reserved**, because this was for personal use only addon and I borrowed some bits of code from other addons with all rights reserved and I can't remember if those parts have been removed/rewritten during the years or there still are remnants of other peoples code with reserved rights left.